-The sustainable minimum exclusion criteria are based on information from an external data provider and coded in pre- and post-trade compliance.
+The sustainable minimum exclusion criteria, as well as the Sub-Fund specific exclusion criteria, are based on information from an external data provider and coded in pre- and post-trade compliance.
 The review is performed at least half yearly.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?